Sachinlokanath/CNN-image-classification/README.md

 # CNN-image-classification
-CNN model to classify the defect and perfect image dataset.
+CNN model to classify the defect and perfect images.